Loose Women star rushed to hospital after collapsing at home

 “I had pushed myself at the gym that day, which was too much for my tired body,” she explained in the post’s caption.
 “So, another episode of one step forward, three steps back.”

-The Scottish broadcaster said that she is awaiting blood tests to see why she has been “poorly for so long now,” adding that she has been experiencing three months of “absolute exhaustion”.
+The Scottish broadcaster said that she is awaiting blood tests to see why she has been “poorly for so long now,” adding that she had been experiencing three months of “absolute exhaustion”.

 Join our commenting forum